How US Brokerages Are Regulated

 Essential (verify before funding account):

-- Confirm SIPC membership in official database (not just logo on website)
+- Confirm SIPC membership in the official database (not just a logo on the website)

 - Review firm and individual advisor on FINRA BrokerCheck